Nwakakukaks/Green_Quest/README.md

 # Green Quest
-Green Quest is built to promote a green future
-Green Quest helps to promote and accelerate the adoption of green energy sources, to combat climate change and create a sustainable future by creating a fun and engaging approach.
-Participants will engage in various activities and initiatives to reduce carbon emissions, increase renewable energy usage, and raise awareness about the importance of transitioning to a green energy economy.
+Green Quest is built to promote a green future.
+Our innovative app is designed to accelerate the adoption of green energy, combat climate change, and create a sustainable future.
+Engage in exciting activities and initiatives that reduce carbon emissions, promote renewable energy, and spread awareness about the urgent need for a green energy economy.

 ## Current Climate Challenges: